RTae/sonarqube-demo/README.md

 3. Start the service

-    In this step, you need to install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker compose](https://docs.docker.com/compose/install/) before running the script that shows below.
+    In this step, you need to install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker compose](https://docs.docker.com/compose/install/) before running a script that shows below.
 ```
 cd ~/sonarqube-demo